Code-Institute-Submissions/lonneke-dev-ms2/README.md

 -   Three different difficulties in the game.
 -   A broughter range of songs for the quiz.
 -   Multiple different kinds of games all concernign music.
+-   A list with all the songs used in the quiz with links to the songs.

 ## Technologies Used